The Best Electricity Tariffs for your Renewable Energy Home

 Conclusion & Next Steps

-Trying to work which is the best electricity tariff for a home with renewable energy systems installed is a real minefield.
+Trying to work out which is the best electricity tariff for a home with renewable energy systems installed is a real minefield.

 Some tariffs are perfect for one technology, but don’t suit another.
 Others force you to buy technology from the supplier to get the better rate, but then you will probably end up over-paying for the equipment itself.